puzzle/amm-techlab/content/en/docs/02.0/2.1/containerize.md

 [source](https://raw.githubusercontent.com/puzzle/quarkus-techlab-data-producer/master/src/main/docker/Dockerfile.multistage)

-Because that the build needs a huge amount of memory (>8GB) and takes a lot of time (+5min) we refrain building the app from source.
-Instead we take the pre built Quarkus app from the Github release page.
+Because the build needs a huge amount of memory (>8GB) and takes a lot of time (+5min) we refrain from building the app from source.
+Instead, we take the pre-built Quarkus app from the Github release page.

 ```Dockerfile
 FROM registry.access.redhat.com/ubi8/ubi